frabjous/knap/README.md

 ```

-Since moving a file is a much quicker process than writing it to begin with, this makes it far less likely for there to be a conflict between the routine writing the file and the viewer reading it.
+Since moving a file is a much quicker process than writing it to begin with, this makes it far less likely for there to be a conflict between the routine writing the file and the viewer reading it simultaneously.

 ## License